How does the Dutch painter come to a space based on a relationship between horizontal and vertical straight lines?

 At the same time the painter’s attention turns to constructions such as mills or lighthouses:

-The artist ascribed to the horizontal the value of everything that can be defined as the “natural” not only in the sense of natural landscape but also as anything that before our eyes and within ourselves in the course of our lives constantly changes, transforms, evolves.
+The artist ascribed to the horizontal the value of everything that can be defined as the “natural” not only in the sense of natural landscape but also as anything that before our eyes and within ourselves constantly changes.
 In the vertical the artist instead saw a symbol of the “spiritual” that is, of the all-human propensity to seek stability, constancy, unity.
-Consciousness arises from this interaction between mutable and constant, multiplicity and unity, instincts and reason, that is to say, between opposite drives.
+Our lives consist of this dialectic between mutable and constant, multiplicity and unity, instincts and reason, that is to say, between opposite drives.
 How to express opposite drives in the bi-dimensional space of painting?
 A way is to generate a dynamic interaction between horizontal and vertical directions.

-While an horizontal extension prevails in the natural landscapes and a vertical development in the architectures, the opposite directions seem to interpenetrate in the figure of a bare tree:
+While an horizontal compositional space prevails in the landscapes and a vertical layout in the architectures, the opposite directions merge together in the figure of a bare tree:

-In the structure of a tree Mondrian seems to want to suggest a synthesis of horizontal and vertical, that is, of the natural and the spiritual.
+In the structure of a tree Mondrian evokes a synthesis of horizontal and vertical, that is, of what the artist considers as symbols of the natural and the spiritual.

-The later abstract compositions formed by horizontal and vertical lines are already present in the figure of the tree although still in a form veiled by appearances.
+The abstract compositions of the following years formed by horizontal and vertical lines are already present in the figure of a tree although still in a form veiled by appearances.